-UK focuses on agri-business and commercialization; funding remains higher than decade ago but has declined slightly in recent years
+UK focuses on agri-business and commercialization; funding has declined in recent years

-- Inclusion and women’s economic empowerment: The goal is to promote agricultural transformation to be inclusive and create equal opportunities for women, men, and marginalized groups.
+- Inclusion and women’s economic empowerment: promote agricultural transformation to be inclusive and create equal opportunities for women, men, and marginalized groups.

-- Production of nutritious and safe food: The aim is to develop policy and programs to promote agricultural transformation and analyze how agriculture can increase nutritional benefits and feed into nutrition policies.
+- Production of nutritious and safe food: develop policy and programs to promote agricultural transformation and analyze how agriculture can increase nutritional benefits and feed into nutrition policies.

-- Environmental sustainability and climate-smart agriculture: Through this priority, DFID aims at promoting growth and reducing poverty, building resilience to climate-related challenges, and reducing the impact of agriculture on the environment.
+- Environmental sustainability and climate-smart agriculture: promote growth and reducing poverty, building resilience to climate-related challenges.

 DFID co-funds the Africa Enterprise Challenge Fund, which aims to stimulate US$200 million in private-sector investment in agriculture and financial markets across Africa.
-DFID also participates in the AgResults Initiative (£25 million from FY2012 to FY2024, or US$34 million), which aims to incentivize the private sector in developing countries to invest in the development and delivery of agricultural technologies.
+DFID also participates in the AgResults Initiative (£25 million, or US$32 million, from FY2012 to FY2024), which aims to incentivize the private sector in low-income countries to invest in the development and delivery of agricultural technologies.
 More details about DFID’s agriculture programs can be found on DevTracker.